When AI robots

 Potential Advantages of China's System:

-Centralized Control and Resource Allocation: The Chinese government has a
+Resource Allocation: The Chinese government has a

 high degree of control over resource allocation and economic planning.